george-hawkins/arf-drone/transmitter-flight-modes.md

 If you're interested in where the values -90 etc. come from then watch the Painless360 video mentioned above from [6:16](https://www.youtube.com/watch?v=agjHu-WhCJw&feature=youtu.be&t=376) onwards - he explains things in terms of a six position rotary switch but the same applies for our six logical switches.

+---

+TODO: I don't believe this section (setting up an input called _Mod_) is meaningful or needed for our setup involving logical switches.
+Unlike a physical 6 way switch there's no underlying input here - nothing is piped on through to a mix (it's all done using special functions instead).
+Watch the video again and cf with the physical 6 way switch approach - where if I remember right things do involve taking advantage of inputs and curves, unlike here.
+If that's the case remove this bit.
+Add in a link somewhere to <http://www.rc-soar.com/opentx/basics/index.htm> which nicely shows how real inputs get mapped to inputs, where expo etc. can be applied, and can then feed into mixes that output values on channels.
+If you remove this bit maybe point out that _if_ you had a six way switch you'd use an input and mix rather than special functions and point to the relevant bit of the video.
+And point to Banggood where you can get a six way switch - https://www.banggood.com/FrSky-Taranis-X9E-6-Position-Switch-Pot-Knob-p-1043146.html

 Now go to the _Inputs_ tab, right click on _I05_, select _Edit_ and and enter:

 * Input name: _Mod_